intel/platform-aware-scheduling/README.md

 ``
 kubectl create secret tls extender-secret --cert /etc/kubernetes/<PATH_TO_CERT> --key /etc/kubernetes/<PATH_TO_KEY> ``
+In order to build and deploy run:

+``make build && make image && kubectl apply -f deploy/``

 After this is run TAS should be operable in the cluster and should be visible after running kubectl get pods.